datacarpentry/datacarpentry.github.io/pages/lessons.md

 ### <a id="geospatial-curriculum"></a> Geospatial Data Workshop

 This workshop is co-developed with the National Ecological Observatory Network [(NEON)](http://www.neonscience.org).
-It focuses on working with geospatial data - managing and understanding spatial data formats, understanding coordinate reference systems, and working with Raster and Vector data in R for analysis and visualization.
+It focuses on working with geospatial data - managing and understanding spatial data formats, understanding coordinate reference systems, and working with raster and vector data in R for analysis and visualization.

 Join the [geospatial curriculum email list](https://carpentries.topicbox.com/groups/curriculum-geospatial) to get updates and be involved in conversations about this curriculum.